Visiting Writers Program

 March 2014 – Spencer Reece

-Poet Spencer Reece was the first participating writer in the Richard Blanco Visiting Writers Program and Retreat, visiting Bethel, Maine in March 2014.
+Poet Spencer Reece was the first participating writer in the Richard Blanco Visiting Writers Program and Retreat, visiting Bethel, Maine in March of 2014.

 An Episcopal priest ordained in 2011, Reece’s poems explore faith and family.
 His debut collection, The Clerk’s Tale, was published in 2004 and received the Katharine Bakeless Nason Prize for poetry, selected by U.S. Poet Laureate Louise Gluck and awarded by the Middlebury College Bread Loaf Writer’s Conference.
 He is also the author of the collection The Road to Emmaus published in 2013, which was a longlist nominee for the National Book Award.

-Reece’s honors include fellowships from the Guggenheim Foundation and the National Endowment for the Arts, grants from the Fulbright Foundation and the Minnesota State Arts Council, a Witter Bynner fellowship from the Library of Congress and a Whiting Writer’s Award.
+Reece’s honors include fellowships from the Guggenheim Foundation and the National Endowment for the Arts, grants from the Fulbright Foundation and the Minnesota State Arts Council, a Witter Bynner Fellowship from the Library of Congress and a Whiting Writer’s Award.